OHIF/Viewers/platform/docs/versioned_docs/version-3.0/platform/services/data/DisplaySetService.md

 | DISPLAY_SETS_CHANGED | Fires when a displayset is changed                   |
 | DISPLAY_SETS_REMOVED | Fires when a displayset is removed                   |

+For the DISPLAY_SETS_CHANGED event, the firing of the event can be held by calling `DisplaySetService.holdChangeEvents()`, and then re-enabled by calling `DisplaySetService.fireHoldChangeEvents()`.
+This allows loading all data before firing the display sets changed, so as to get a single notification.

 ## API